Rafael Devers Player Props: Red Sox vs. Angels

-After hitting .205 with a double, six home runs, two walks and 13 RBI in his past 10 games, Rafael Devers and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Reid Detmers) at 1:35 PM ET on Sunday.
+After going 0-for-3 in his last game, Rafael Devers and the Boston Red Sox face the Los Angeles Angels (who will start Shohei Ohtani) at 11:10 AM ET on Monday.

-He notched a home run while going 1-for-5 in his most recent game against the Angels.
+He had a hitless showing in his most recent game (0-for-3) against the Angels.

 Rafael Devers Game Info & Props vs. the Angels